MinenhleNc/FinScope2.0/README.md

 ### 🎥 Demonstration Video

-*A link to the demonstration video goes here, showing the app running on a mobile device with voiceover.*
+*A link to the demonstration video[ https://youtu.be/gIuqpqkuRJ0] , showing the app running on a mobile device with voiceover.*

 ---